She holds a BTech in Public Relations Management and has more than 17 years experience in the communication field.

 In his free time, he enjoys playing football, spending time with his family and being involved in community service projects and activities in his neighbourhood, helping those who are less fortunate.

 Thandiwe studied with the Agroecology Academy and completed her internship with the Living Soils Community Learning Farm, at the Sustainability Institute.
 She is now a Junior Farm Manager for Living Soils overseeing the coordination and management of farm activities under regenerative farming practices, and her focus is soil health and water management on the farm.
 She is looking forward to applying her knowledge and experience on the farm.
 Thandiwe also wishes to pass her knowledge to others and hopes to manage her own garden.

 She was born in the small town of Tsolo in the Eastern Cape and she, together with her four siblings were raised by their parents until her father passed away.
 She is married with two wonderful boys.
 Thandiwe considers herself to be shy, but is always smiling.
 She loves cooking, listening to music and spending time with her family.

 Vanessa von der Heyde

-Vanessa von der Heyde did her MPhil through the SI in 2013 and was so inspired by this life-changing journey that she graduated with a burning desire to not only be a changemaker herself but also enable others to be changemakers in working towards a more equitable, inclusive and resilient world.
+Vanessa von der Heyde did her MPhil in Sustainable Development in 2013 and was so inspired by this life-changing journey that she graduated with a burning desire to not only be a changemaker herself but also enable others to be changemakers in working towards a more equitable, inclusive and resilient world.

 Upon graduating, Vanessa established a non-profit organization with the aim of continuing the food waste project she had started in Enkanini during her MPhil research.
 This led her to explore the concept of Social Entrepreneurship and she completed the Social Entrepreneurship Certificate Programme at GIBS in 2014.
 She is now responsible for the successful execution of the academic programmes on the Institute’s behalf, the co-ordination of all the non-academic elements around the programme, and managing the interdependencies between this programme and other programmes at the Institute.
-The primary objective is to create a world-class learning experience for the students in the programme, and maximising the value for all stakeholders of this programme.
+The primary objective is to create a world-class learning experience for students in the various programmes, and maximising the value for all stakeholders of this programme.